stackhpc/ansible-slurm-appliance/packer/README.md

 # Packer-based image build

 This workflow uses Packer with the [OpenStack builder](https://www.packer.io/plugins/builders/openstack) to build images.
-These images can be used during cluster creation or to update an existing cluster.
-Building images reduces the number of package downloads when deploying a large cluster, and ensures that nodes can be recreated even if packages are changed in repositories (e.g. due to Rocky Linux or OpenHPC updates).
+These images can be used to create or update a cluster.
+Using images speeds up cluster deploument and ensures that nodes are reproducable even if repository changes occur.

-Packer creates OpenStack VMs and configures them by running `ansible/site.yml` in the same way as for direct configuration of instances using Ansible.
-However (by default) in Packer builds a `yum update *` step is run.
-This is not the default for direct configuration, to avoid modifying existing nodes.
-Packer will upload the resulting images to OpenStack with a name which includes a timestamp.
+Packer creates OpenStack VMs and configures them by running `ansible/site.yml`, in the same way as for "direct configuration" of a cluster.
+However (by default) Packer builds set `update_enable: true` to run a `dnf update`.
+This is not the default for direct configuration to avoid modification of existing nodes.
+The Packer-build images will be uploaded to OpenStack with a name format of  `slurm-<nodetype>-<timestamp>`.

+By default Packer builds images for `control`, `login` and `compute` nodes.
+TODO: indicate how to extend this.

+## Control and Login images
-Building images is likely to require Ansible host/group variables to be set in inventory to provide required configuration information.
-This may (depending on the inventory generation approach) require nodes to deployed before building images.
-See developer notes below for more information.
+Currently these are environment-specific, i.e. they contain all the configuration and secrets required.
+They therefore require some Ansible host/group variables to be set in inventory, which may (depending on the inventory generation approach) require nodes to deployed before building images.
+Using the [appliance default](../environments/common/inventory/group_vars/all/defaults.yml) that service addresses are hostnames, these images may be moved between environments (e.g. dev/test/production) **if** hostnames are the same in all environments.

+Note that adding or removing compute nodes to a cluster requires updating some configuration on the control nodes.
+At a minimum the following should be run:
+- For slurm: `ansible-playbook ansible/slurm.yml --tags openhpc`
+- For prometheus: `ansible-playbook ansible/monitoring.yml`

+## Compute images
+By default (i.e. with no additional environment hooks etc) these images are generic, i.e. they contain no configuration or secrets.
+These are injected at boot time using cloud-init userdata.

+**TODO: complete this**

 # Build Process

 - Create an application credential with sufficient authorisation to upload images (this may or may not be the `member` role, depending on your OpenStack configuration).
-- Create a file `environments/<environment>/builder.pkrvars.hcl` containing at a minimum e.g.:
+- TODO: FIXME: Create a file `environments/<environment>/builder.pkrvars.hcl` containing at a minimum e.g.:

   ```hcl
   flavor = "general.v1.small"                           # VM flavor to use for builder VMs